CSCfi/csc-user-guide/docs/computing/quantum-computing/helmi/helmi-projects.md

 # Helmi Projects on LUMI

+Helmi is accessed through the LUMI environment.
+Users accessing Helmi need to be part of a LUMI project with allocated quantum computing resources.
+The first step is thus to create a LUMI project.
+All LUMI projects require a Principal Investigator serving as the Project Manager.
+A LUMI Project Manager is typically a leader of a research team or other senior researcher.

-The connection to Helmi through LUMI is now accepting pilot phase projects.
+**The connection to Helmi through LUMI is now accepting pilot phase projects**.
 The pilot phase opened 1 November 2022 and is expected to run for three months.

 !!! info "Open Call for pilot phase projects"
 	Pilot phase projects for researchers in Finnish higher-education institutions and research organisations is now open.